 Wanting an easier and healthier way to enjoy the classic flavors of carrot cake?
 Then you need to try these no-bake treats.
 These little balls of goodness are perfect for satisfying your sweet tooth and carrot cake cravings.

 A delicious healthy treat without all the added junk.
 Ideal for spring, but perfect all year round!
-For more healthy no-bake recipes, try my peanut butter oat bars, chocolate coconut balls, chocolate bark, and chocolate protein bars.
+For more healthy no-bake recipes, try my peanut butter oat bars, vegan chocolate mousse, chocolate coconut balls, no-bake fruit tarts, chocolate bark, and chocolate protein bars.

 Why You'll Love These

 - These are refined sugar free and made with all clean eating ingredients.

 - Paleo, vegan, gluten free, dairy free, with an option for making nut free.